 The Scientific Research and Experimental Development (SR&ED) Program

 The program concept is simple.
-If we can demonstrate that the work you do is SR&ED-eligible, and if you meet certain criteria – such as being a privately-held company, detaining less than $50M in capital, and having a taxable income of less than $500,000 per year – then in Ontario, for example, you will earn back c.65% of the salaries that you pay out.
+If we can demonstrate that the work you do is SR&ED-eligible, and if you meet certain criteria – such as being a privately-held company, having less than $50M in capital, and a taxable income of less than $500,000 per year – then in Ontario, for example, you will earn back c.65% of the salaries that you pay out.
 The amounts vary depending on the province and are paid via Federal and Provincial government cheques.
-In Ontario, the same work would also yield c.65% in credits.
 In addition, we recover a significant portion of the money that your firm has spent on contracts, sub-contracts, and materials.

 To what extent does your work qualify?
 That’s where the SKYMAX team steps in.
 We demonstrate on your behalf that the work you have done meets the following three criteria:

 - Technological Advancement was sought;